tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 ```

-And now plot these sampling distributions
+And now to plot these sampling distributions

 ```python
 plt.figure(figsize=(20,10))